 If the virus taught me anything it’s humans are stupid and panic easy and no answer is the right answer, for years people have been complaining about letting sick people in the flipping office which makes others sick, resulting in people passing on flu etc to their families and friends but the corporate slave machine only cared about reducing sick days.

-Sick days became a prime time target forcing people to come in sick instead of forcing companies to adapt, but here comes Covid19 and as soon as companies flipping profits are in danger “work from home NOW” it’s f*****g sickening, on top of that you had HSBC only closes ONE damn floor!
-ONE initially when a member of staff had the virus, PATHETIC, when you think said member of staff probably used the lift, canteen and toilets it’s laughable oh and don’t forget some staff use toilets on other floors!
-That whole dam building should have been on lock down.
+Sick days became a prime time target forcing people to come in sick instead of forcing companies to adapt, but here comes Covid19 and as soon as companies flipping profits are in danger “work from home NOW” it’s f*****g sickening, on top of that you had HSBC only closed ONE damn floor!
+ONE! initially when a member of staff had the virus, PATHETIC, when you think said member of staff probably used the lift, canteen and toilets it’s laughable oh and don’t forget some staff use toilets on other floors!
+That whole dam building should have been on lock.

 Companies constantly talk about ‘contingency plans’ in case of fires etc to the main building; most of these plans would not be so dramatic if working from home was more prevalent.